apache/arrow/docs/source/format/Intro.rst

 A specification for how to represent values of an array in memory.

 **Buffer**
-A contiguous region of memory with a given length.
+A contiguous region of memory with a given length in bytes.
 Buffers are used to store data for arrays.
+Sometimes we use the notion of number of elements in a buffer which can only be used if we know the data type of the array that wraps this specific buffer.

 **Array**
 A contiguous, one-dimensional sequence of values with known length where all values have the